Our Dance School

 - Deborah Messinger School of Dance offers qualified, professional dance instruction in a family-oriented, warm, loving, fun atmosphere for boys and girls ages 2 yrs through adult.
-Plus, we offer classes for "just walking toddlers" to 2.5 yrs in our "Mommy & Me" classes where the children participate with an adult family member.
+Plus, we offer classes for "just walking toddlers" to 2.5 yrs in our "123 Dance with Me" classes where the children participate with an adult family member.

 - We offer children's combination classes such as "Ballet/Tap/Tumbling" for our young ones, and many "back-to-back" classes for our older students, so they can get a sampling of several forms of dance in order to see what they'll really like.